fadwen/fadwen.github.io/README.md

   - Good-to-know keybindings.
 Example: `CTRL + H` for find and replace makes things smoother.
 - [Oh My Posh](https://ohmyposh.dev/docs/installation/windows)
   - Different themes for your terminal.
 VS Code font types has to be setup through the Integrated Font Family settings.
 Current favorites are `night-owl` and `quick-term`

+# Working with PowerShell

+> There are two versions of PowerShell.
+Windows PowerShell `powershell.exe` that comes baked into the OS and PowerShell 7.x.x `pwsh.exe` which has to be downloaded and installed separately.
+Install PowerShell 7 and make it your default in everything before you start installing modules as it will just make things easier.
+Most modules developed after 2020 are intended for 7, and if you need to run something that errors and requires the 5.x of Windows PowerShell, you can use the `-UseWindowsPowerShell` switch when you import the modules.
+>
+> Also to note that PowerShell ISE does not support 7 and is not getting any new features.
+Learn to use VSCode, install it on your servers, set up an ADMX with Intune to ensure only approved extensions and features are used.

 ## Modules Commonly Used